marksherriff/uvacs-advising/bacs.md

 ## Distinguished Majors Program

 Prof. David Evans manages the BACS Distinguished Majors Program (DMP), and details about that program can be found at [https://csdmp.github.io/](https://csdmp.github.io/).
 Students who apply to and are accepted to be in the Distinguished Majors Program must complete the usual degree requirements as well as a fourth year thesis project.
 This requires two semesters of [CS 4998 - Distinguished BA Majors Research]({{ baseurl }}/courses.html#cs-4998-distinguished-ba-majors-research) (3 credits each semester) in addition to the usual requirements.

+## "Old" BACS Requirements

+The BACS degree program changed significantly for students who started at UVA in Summer 2021 and later.
+Some current BA majors are still completing the "old" degree program.
+Here is some advising info for those students.

+* The official degree requirements are in the 2021-22 Undergraduate Record [at this link](http://records.ureg.virginia.edu/preview_program.php?catoid=52&poid=6752&returnto=4118).
+* Here's a [check-list of requirements](http://bacsoldchecklist.uvacs.org/) for the "old" degree requirements.
+* SIS automatically recognizes the list of integration electives for these students linked to from that page in the UG Record.
+Here’s a [direct link](http://records.ureg.virginia.edu/mime/media/view/52/4095/Computer%2BScience%2BIntegration%2BElectives%2B2021-2022.pdf).
+(Courses on a more recent list can count, but the student must fill out the request form.)
+* Current students can declare the major with the “old curriculum” at this time only if they were able to complete CS2150 by the end of Fall 2022 (with a C- or higher) and pass CS3330 no later than Spring 2023.